Q4 Party Planner: Charts

 - Charts for Google Spreadsheet for Teachers and Students

-- Google Spreadsheets Google Docs Help Inserting a Chart in a Spreadsheet
+- Google Sheets Google Docs Help Inserting a Chart in a Spreadsheet

 - Tutorial on "Working with Charts"